ABOUT SUDBURY YOUTH BASKETBALL

 IMPORTANT INFORMATION REGARDING 4TH GRADE TRAVEL:

-Teams and Leagues: There will be typically be 1-3 travel teams for boys and girls in each of the 4th, 5th, 6th, 7th and 8th grades that will compete in the Metrowest League (www.metrowestbball.com).
+Teams and Leagues: There will be typically be 1-3 travel teams for boys and girls in each of the 4th (no girls) , 5th, 6th, 7th and 8th grades that will compete in the Metrowest League (www.metrowestbball.com).
 Please note that the number of teams in each grade and each year can vary based on a number of factors including competitiveness/skill level of the players trying out, the number of players trying out, balance with the intown program, and availability of qualified coaching candidates.

 Tryouts: Tryouts for each grade level will be held in late September / early October (see KEY DATES tab in the future for exact dates).
 Players must try out for their respective grade's team.
 In cases where a player cannot try out because of a documented injury (and is expected back in time for the season), we use prior year data and do our best to make appropriate placement.
 However, in cases where it is a very close call on placement between an injured player (not able to try out) and players trying out, we will place the injured player below the similarly rated non-injured players.
 Players are required to attend both nights of tryouts.
 In special cases where a player cannot attend try-outs due to a family or related special circumstance, upon prior notice and request to SYB, we will use our best efforts to have that player evaluated during try-outs for the next higher grade level in order to obtain the independent evaluator assessment.